Young immigrants and advocates are keeping the pressure until DACA announcement

 After receiving DACA, 69 percent move on to a better-paying job, and DACA recipients are starting businesses at a higher rate than native-born residents of the U.S., according to the report.

-Lizette Arias, 28, is a DACA recipient who was born in Bolivia and brought to the states at 4 months old.
-Arias says DACA allowed her to go to college and pursue her career as an education policy analyst in Washington, D.C.
+Lizette Arias, 28, is a DACA recipient who was born in Bolivia and brought to the states at the age of four month.
+Arias says DACA allowed her to go to college and pursue her career as an education policy analyst in Washington.

 “With DACA I was able to apply for a job and do it the right way and be able to work like my friends do it,” Arias said.